beckyydo/Project-1/README.md

 <br />

 The data our group plans to explore are retail datasets primarily focusing on better understanding the dynamics of online conversion and customer behaviour.
 We’ll be examining the relationship between sale price and regular price.
-Other variables we’ll be analysing are location, the product item, temperature and time of purchases to determine if there are any relationships and extract any insightful findings.
+Other variables we’ll be analysing are location, the product item, temperature and the time of purchases to determine if there are any relationships and extract any insightful findings.

 <br />